THIS DATE IN HISTORY: Nov. 26

 Video: The National Hockey League is born in 1917

 1961: Gordie Howe of the Detroit Red Wings becomes the first player in NHL history to play in 1,000 regular-season games.
-Howe is scoreless in the Red Wings' 4-1 loss to the Chicago Blackhawks at Chicago Stadium.
+Howe does not have a point in the Red Wings' 4-1 loss to the Blackhawks at Chicago Stadium.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career